Where are we going?

 Back in mid-1993, when a motley, ragtag troupe of disaffected freethinkers converged in a South Sacramento home to begin this group, few of us expected it to outlast even a few years.
 After all, a social undertow of conservative religiosity and religious mania was then flooding the nation, we were swimming against the tide, and our cause seemed close to hopeless.
 But AOF did outlast those first years.
 In fact it flourished.
 That fact often astounds us.
 So where will we go in the next decade?

-Another goal, mid-term, is to foster and grow a meeting facility, a “Reason House” or "Reason Center," to serve freethinkers of all stripes within the greater Sacramento area – not just AOF, but all sympathetic groups – and to help build a lasting legacy.
+Another goal, mid-term, is to foster and grow a permanent meeting facility, a “Reason House” or "Reason Center," to serve freethinkers of all stripes within the greater Sacramento area – not just AOF, but all sympathetic groups – and to help build a lasting legacy.
 This idea found its first spark in 1991 or thereabouts, at a meeting of the local American Humanist Association chapter.
-"No gods, godesses or supernatural spirits will lurk in its foundations, nor inhabit its cosmos," as one proponent wrote then; "the walls will echo with rational discussion (and yes, philosophical argument) and conviviality.
+"No gods, goddesses or supernatural spirits will lurk in its foundations, nor inhabit its cosmos," as one proponent wrote then; "the walls will echo with rational discussion (and yes, philosophical argument) and conviviality.
 The roof will offer protection from whoever would try to still freethought voices."

-Through generous donations, teamwork and careful marshaling funds, the Coalition has already taken steps to make this a reality.
+Through generous donations, teamwork and careful marshalling funds, the Coalition has already taken steps to make this a reality.
 The homepage for the Reason Center project is here.
 But, we have far to go.
 Please support it if you can.

 Longer-term goals are slippery, still evolving, and harder to pin.
 We keep changing.
 That is our singular constant, change itself.
-AOF will continue to refocus and evolve its goals as we ourselves evolve, and become better travelers across this landscape of life.
+AOF will continue to refocus and evolve its goals as we ourselves evolve, and become better travellers across this landscape of life.

 o To encourage all to relish life for life, for the purpose in one's own heart;